AnHrt/StatisticsII/README.md

 Submissions of the advance for the evidences of statistics

 The folder "Statistics" contains the dataset provided by the teacher and the final evidence of the business case from the previous class to guide the basics concepts.

+The folder "Evidence 2" contains the second evidence of the module.